MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-nor-fi-deployment.md

 Follow the steps described in [Set up a build pipeline for a fiscal integration sample](fiscal-integration-sample-build-pipeline.md) to generate and release the Cloud Scale Unit and self-service deployable packages for the fiscal integration sample.
 The template YAML file **SequentialSignatureNorway build-pipeline.yaml** can be found in the **Pipeline\\YAML_Files** folder of the [Dynamics 365 Commerce Solutions](https://github.com/microsoft/Dynamics365Commerce.Solutions) repository.

-> [!WARNING]
-> After you complete the preceding steps, your previous customizations of the digital signing functionality will stop working.

-## Enable the digital signature in offline mode for Modern POS
+### Enable the digital signature in offline mode for Modern POS

 To enable the digital signature in offline mode for Modern POS, you must follow these steps after you activate Modern POS on a new device.